C. Newton Schenck III Award for Lifetime Achievement in and Contribution to the Arts

 Watch one of her recent performances for a preview!

 Photo: Elethu-Ithemba Mhlakulwana Rich

 The C. Newton Schenck III Award for Lifetime Achievement in and Contribution to the Arts is selected by our Board of Directors.
 The theme and commission were selected by the Arts Council team.
 Awardees are nominated by the community and selected by an independent jury, which this year includes Elinor Slomba, Senator George Logan, Diane Brown, David Greco, and Julie Smith.

 Bitsie Clark Fund for Artists

-In the spirit of the Arts Award’s theme of Phenomenal Women, The Bitsie Clark Fund for Artists has been created in honor of the dynamic, transformative former Executive Director of the Arts Council.
-The Fund, established by five of her proteges - now called the Bitsie Chicks - is designed to strengthen and enrich our community by investing in its artists.
+Created in honor of the dynamic, transformative former Executive Director of the Arts Council, the Fund is designed to strengthen and enrich our community by investing in its artists.
 Visit their website for full details.

 Congratulations to Barbara Harder, phenomenal artist and teacher, who is the first grant recipient of The Bitsie Clark Fund for Artists.
 We will celebrate the next grant recipients at the upcoming Arts Awards.